-As part of a new series, Disability Horizons Co-founder Martyn Sibley will be interviewing famous and influential disabled people to bring you a collection of entertaining and informative podcasts.
+As part of a new series, Disability Horizons Co-founder Martyn Sibley will be interviewing famous and influential disabled people from the top 100 Power list to bring you a collection of entertaining and informative podcasts.
 This week, he talks to disability entrepreneur, business consultant and wheelchair user Phil Friend…

 Over the years, I’ve met a lot of people working to tackle accessibility, equality and inclusion issues.
 Most are either disabled or have a close connection to disability.